 If you love road trips, this can be the perfect opportunity to visit other places on the way.

 Remember I said the town is located in the mountains?
 You have to cross a tunnel to get there, but before doing that, you have to drive up a 1.5-mile cobblestone path.
 Once you reach the entrance, you will have to pay 30 pesos.
-Since the tunnel is too narrow, they only allow cars to drive in one direction.
+Since the tunnel is too narrow, they only allow cars to drive in one direction at a time.
 They take turns to let people cross from both ends of the tunnel.

 Where to Stay

 There are several hotels to choose from.
 Just keep in mind they can fill up fast during the peak season.
 If visiting during these times, I highly recommend booking in advance.
-Some of the most famous hotels are Meson de la Abundancia and Hotel Amor y Paz.
+Some of the most famous hotels are Mesón de la Abundancia, Hotel Amor y Paz, and Hotel Ruinas del Real (where Brad Pitt stayed), although they’re pricey.
+More affordable options include:

 Wear comfortable shoes.
 You will do a lot of walking through uneven streets and inclined roads.